When it comes to losing weight, the terms calories and fat are often thrown around interchangeably.

 As mentioned earlier, shedding calories alone won’t have any significant effect in helping you lose fat.
 If you want to slim down, you’ll need to focus on getting rid of the excess fat stored in your cells.

 The best way to accelerate your body transformation goals is twofold: engage in intense exercise consistently, and manage your calorie intake.
+According to Liz Cook, Registered Dietician of OnPoint Nutrition, the biggest key to weight loss is a calorie deficit.

 Below are some methods to help you with your weight loss journey.